Intensive 20 month course providing pre-registration training in dietetics for science graduates.

 This course is an intensive 20 Masters taught course designed to provide a scientific base in the study of food and nutrition and the effect of diet and health on wellbeing.
-On completion of this course graduates will be qualified to work as a dietitian and be eligible to register with HCPC/CORU.
+On completion of this course, graduates will be eligible to apply to the Health and Care Professions Council (HCPC) for registration as a dietitian or apply to CORU as part of the recognition process for validation of qualification to practice as a dietitian in the Republic of Ireland prior to registration.
+The course is also accredited by the British Dietetics Association (BDA).
 Graduates will also have advanced research skills having completed an independent research project as part of this degree.

 This course is designed for pre-registration training in Dietetics.
 It is not aimed at qualified dietitians wishing to take a masters research degree.
 Qualified dietitians are encouraged to apply for the MSc Human Nutrition.

 Sign up to receive regular updates, news and information on courses, events and developments at Ulster University.

 We’ll not share your information and you can unsubscribe at any time.

 Our coastal and riverside campus with a primary academic focus on science and healthWatch the video

 This course is a professional master's course.
 It is studied on a full-time basis over 20 months where attendance is required on campus most days each week during semester.
 During clinical placement attendance is required each day.
 This course cannot be taken part time.